If you’re looking to build your own home, you can join our Self Build Register.

 You can find out more information about what self-build and custom house building is by visiting the Self Build Portal

-Solihull MBC is required under the Act to keep a Register (referred to as self-build and custom housebuilding register) of all individuals and associations of individuals who are seeking to acquire serviced plots of land in Solihull and who wish to build homes for themselves to occupy as their main residence.
+In accordance with the Self-Build and Custom Housebuilding Act 2015 and the Housing and Planning Act 2016, Solihull Council is required to keep a register of all individuals and associations of individuals who are seeking to acquire serviced plots of land in Solihull and who wish to build homes for themselves to occupy as their main residence.
+The register allows the Council to know who is interested in self build and custom housebuilding and allows us to take this into account when considering our housing, planning and land disposal functions.

 If you have any queries or need help or advice in completing the registration form , please contact Solihull Council by emailing email@example.com.